tolkit/telomeric-identifier/README.md

 Simple and fast de-novo identification of telomeric repeats (explore), finding frequency of a telomeric sequence by clade in windows (find), or a user defined sequence in windows (search).

+For quick plotting and inspection, there's also `tidk plot`.

 ## Install

 As with other Rust projects, you have to complile yourself. <a href="https://www.rust-lang.org/tools/install">Download rust</a>, clone this repo, and then run: